JStadnik619/berea/README.md

 Clone the repo to your machine:

 ```
-git clone git@github.com:JStadnik619/bible-cli.git
+git clone git@github.com:JStadnik619/berea.git
 ```

-Navigate to the repo's directory and install `biblecli` in your Python environment:
+Navigate to the repo's directory and install `berea` in your Python environment:

 ```
 pip install .